Robbinsville High School (New Jersey): Baseball

 In 2008, the baseball team turned a 2007 season total of two wins into a 16–14 record, a Group I Central Jersey sectional championship and a spot in the state final before losing to Lyndhurst High School in the tournament final.
 In 2009, the team advanced to the state tournament, but lost 9–7 to David Brearley High School.
 The 2010 team won a school-record 23 games and the program's second Central Jersey Group I sectional championship.
 The 2011 team went 25–4 and won their first-ever Mercer County Tournament championship, defeating Steinert High School for only the second time in school history (the first being earlier that season).

 Cross country

 The boys' cross country team qualified for the state finals in 2006 and 2007, and won the Group I state championship in 2009.
 The girls' cross country team was second in Central Jersey Group I and qualified for states in 2007 and 2009.

 The girls won the Group I state title in 2008 with Megan Flynn as the individual Group I winner that season.

-In the fall of 2010, both the boys' and girls' cross country teams captured the Patriot Division after deciding victories over Hopewell Valley Central High School at Mercer County Park.
-The boys finished with a dual meet record of 10–3, and the girls finished with a record of 12–1.

-Again in 2011, the boys team captured the title as Patriot Division champions.